-As soon as the temperature drops and rainy days seem never ending, warm, comforting drinks make their delicious way into my kitchen.
-There is nothing like coming home from a long walk in the rain or from a harsh day at the office and having a cup of hot, creamy hot chocolate to warm and cheer you up.
+As soon as the temperature drops and rainy days seem never-ending, that’s when warm, comforting drinks make their delicious way into my kitchen.
+There is nothing like coming home from a long walk in the rain or from a hectic day at the office and having a cup of hot, creamy hot chocolate to warm you and cheer you up.

 While I love a cup of classic hot chocolate, my struggle with hormone imbalance got me searching for vegan versions.
-Conventional milk and dairy products are loaded with hormones, antibiotics, steroids and pesticides, and are definitely something you should ditch if you’re dealing with hormone issues.
-I always go for a tasty vegan milk for my hot chocolate recipes, and almond is definitely my favorite.
+Many of the conventional milk and dairy products are loaded with hormones, antibiotics, pesticides [source], and steroids [source] and are definitely something you should ditch if you’re dealing with hormone issues.
+I always go for a tasty plant-based milk for my hot chocolate recipes, and almond is definitely my favorite.

-There are four ingredients I love to add to my hot chocolate to get a lush, creamy texture, a delicious taste and turn it into real medicine.
+There are four ingredients I love to add to my hot chocolate to get a lush, creamy texture and a delicious taste—but that also turns it into real medicine.

 Raw cacao powder

-The Peruvian ginseng, this radish related plant was long used for promoting the sexual function and chronic fatigue syndrome.
-With its high mineral and vitamin content, especially iron, magnesium and B complex, maca can help balance hormones.
+Known as the Peruvian ginseng, this radish-related plant was long used for promoting sexual function and chronic fatigue syndrome.
+With its high mineral and vitamin content, especially iron, magnesium, and B complex [source], maca can help balance hormones.

-A great source of soluble fiber, chia seeds turn into a gelatinous mass and absorb toxins and excess estrogen, flushing them out and preventing their leak back into the blood stream.
+A great source of soluble fiber and plant-based protein, chia seeds turn into a gelatinous mass and absorb toxins and excess estrogen, flushing them out and preventing their leak back into the bloodstream.

-These four ingredients make a delicious elixir for hormone balance and mood boost, making this hot chocolate the perfect treat for the days when sun seems to never show its face.
+These four ingredients make a delicious elixir for hormone balance and mood boost, making this hot chocolate the perfect treat for those days when the sun seems to never show its face.

-- In a medium bowl add the chia seeds and pitted dates, pour over a half of cup almond milk and let soak for 30 minutes.
+- In a medium bowl, add the chia seeds and pitted dates.
+Pour a half cup of almond milk over them and let soak for 30 minutes.

 - Transfer into the blender, alongside with the rest of the ingredients, and process to obtain a smooth liquid.

-- Add it into a medium sauce pan and heat until comfortably to drink.
-Do not bring to boil, because the lucuma and maca nutrients can be destroyed.
+- Add it into a medium saucepan and heat until comfortable to drink.
+Do not bring to a boil because the lucuma and maca nutrients can be destroyed.